kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

 Here you can appreciate the same events, are type inferred without any extra transformation to 2 different services/backends.
 One is the GoogleAnalytics tracker.
 Other is a event diagram logger.
-Since, Swift doesnot allow incomplete type (Protocol with Self ) to be used as type we had to duplicate the events.
+Since, Swift doesn't allow incomplete type (Protocol with Self ) to be used as type we had to duplicate the events.

 <a id="orgf3f0b1d"></a>